Eadgyth/Programming-Editor/README.md

 <br>
 <p>
 PROBLEMS <br>
 1) The undo/rodo has some problems with regard to the syntax coloring.
-Undoing/redoing insertion/ deletion of multiline text may yields inclompletely colored text<br>
+Undoing/redoing the insertion/deletion of multiline text may yield incompletely colored text<br>
 2) Unexpected rendering of the UI happened when the system look and feel was selected (Windows) and the program was idling for a longer period of time.
 <br>